SAP-docs/contribution-guidelines/docs/feedback.md

 # How to Provide Feedback

 Of the two types of contribution, providing feedback is the simpler option.
-The process is similar to most ticketing flows you have have encountered in the past.
+The process is similar to most ticketing flows you've have encountered in the past.

 ## Creating a New Issue

-We use issues on GitHub, and when you follow a link to provide feedback on a particular page of documentation, you are taken automatically to the start of the issue creation workflow.
+We use issues on GitHub, and when you follow a link to provide feedback on a particular page of documentation, you're taken automatically to the start of the issue creation workflow.
 Certain aspects of the new issue will already be set.
-For example, the issue will be created in the repository that contains the source of the documentation set in question, and that repository will belong within the [SAP-docs](https://github.com/SAP-docs) organization on GitHub.
+For example, the issue will be created in the repository that contains the source of the documentation set in question, and that repository belongs within the [SAP-docs](https://github.com/SAP-docs) organization on GitHub.

 Moreover, technical information may have already been inserted into the body of the issue.
 Ensure that when providing your actual feedback, that you add it without removing any of that technical information.

-Finally, metadata, such as labels, may have already been pre-assigned to the issue.
-Please also refrain from removing any such metadata.
+Finally, metadata, such as labels, may have already been preassigned to the issue.
+Refrain from removing any such metadata.

 ## Providing Your Feedback